TWENTY20 CUP 2008 - SOUTH GROUP PREVIEW

 On England duty: Dimitri Mascarenhas, Kevin Pietersen and Chris Tremlett

-Surrey clash: 18 June (Wed) at the Brit Oval & 23 June (Mon) at the Rose
+Surrey clash: 18 June (Wed) at the Brit Oval & 23 June (Mon) at the Rose Bowl

 Twenty20 Cup odds: 16-1